 St Paul's churchyard in Deptford, London.
 Photo Marathon

-London churches can help to support bees and other wildlife to thrive in London, and green the capital, by working with their community to plant some of the 660 bee friendly trees.
+London churches can help to green the capital, improve our air quality, and support people, bees and other wildlife by working with their community to help plant 660 free trees - enough for every church in London to plant or donate.
 You can plant free trees in your churchyard or donate them to a school, community group or other faith organisation.

 The free trees will be available between late October and late November 2017 as part of The Conservation Foundation's Trees for Sacred Spaces project, supported by the Church of England and Mayor of London.